-One of the early goal of Pipelines as Code on Tekton is to make sure we were able to have the project CI running with itself.
+One of the early goals of Pipelines as Code on Tekton was to ensure the project’s CI could run using itself.

-The common user case of validating pull request was quickly implemented and you can find more information about it in this walkthough video :
+The common use case of validating pull requests was quickly implemented, and you can find more information about it in this walkthrough video:

-For slightly more advanced use case here is how we made a release pipeline for the project.
+For slightly more advanced use cases, here is how we created a release pipeline for the project.

-The goal is when we tag a release and push the tags to the GitHUB repo it will
+The goal is that when we tag a release and push the tags to the GitHub repository, it will:

-• Generate the release.yaml file for that version for user to automatically kubectl apply -f- it.
+• Generate the release.yaml file for that version, allowing users to automatically run _kubectl apply -f-_.

-• Upload that release.yaml to a release-${version} branch
+• Upload the release.yaml to a release-${version} branch.

-• Generate the tkn-pac binaries for the different Operating Systems
+• Generate the tkn-pac binaries for different operating systems.

-To be able to do so, I created a Repository CR in the pipelines-as-code-ci namespace:
+To achieve this, I created a Repository Custom Resource (CR) in the pipelines-as-code-ci namespace:

 apiVersion: pipelinesascode.tekton.dev/v1alpha1